Amira Elfeky

 Amira Lynne Elfeky is an American singer and songwriter.

 Early life

-Elfeky was raised in Simsbury, Connecticut and attended Simsbury High School.
-When she was 18, Elfeky moved to San Fransciso with her family.
+Elfeky was born and raised in Simsbury, Connecticut to an Egyptian father and an American mother.
+She attended Simsbury High School.
+When she was 18, Elfeky moved to San Francisco with her family.
 She currently resides in Los Angeles.

+Elfeky's father used to play her Arabic songs from an early age, while her mother played her classic rock records.
+She was introduced to nu-metal by her two older brothers.

 Career

 In March 2024, Elfeky released her first EP, Skin to Skin.
 In February 2025, it was announced that Elfeky was featured on "Judgement Day", a track from the Architects' album The Sky, the Earth & All Between.
 In 2024 she began working with music producer Zakk Cervini, who has worked with others in the genre, and he was in charge of producing and mixing her new material.
 Her second EP, Surrender, was released on March 29, 2025.
 Elfeky is a nominee for the 2025 Heavy Music Awards in the category of Best International Breakthrough Artist.

 Musical style

-Elfeky's style has been described as a mix of several genres, including goth metal, nu-metal, and alt-metal.
+Elfeky's style has been described as a mix of several genres, including goth metal, nu-metal, nu-gaze, and alternative metal.
 She has cited Evanescence, Linkin Park, Deftones, System of a Down, Lana Del Rey, and Lady Gaga as influences.